Auckland trail notes

 The piles of the old bridge were founded on a lava crust from nearby Māngere Mountain.
 Over the years, the bridge footings broke through the crust and sank slightly.
 Further damage from a ship collision led to its removal.

 When the old bridge was closed to foot traffic, a pedestrian underpass was built under the newer motorway bridge a short distance further along the foreshore.
-That underpass is still there, but is scheduled for removal in December 2022
+That underpass is still there, but was scheduled for removal in December 2022

 Once you've crossed the Manukau Harbour on the new pedestrian bridge, head west along Kiwi Esplanade.